Technical “How-To’s”

 Viewing the metrics collected

-The JMX metrics gatherer scrapes the following metrics and exports them to Google Cloud Operations, based on the config detailed above.
+Based on the above configuration, the JMX metrics gatherer scrapes the following metrics and exports them to Google Cloud Operations.

 MetricDescription